kinow/kinoshita.eti.br/index.md

         <img
           class="photo"
           src="{{ '/assets/photos/about/2015-sao-paulo-thumbnail.jpg' | relative_url }}"
-          title="São Paulo city from Terraço Itália, 2015" />
+          title="Photo of São Paulo city from Terraço Itália, 2015" />
       </a>
       <a href="#" class="lightbox" id="photo1">